-Challenge Poverty Week is a chance for us to highlight the injustice of poverty in Scotland, and to celebrate the people and projects that are standing together against it in different ways.
+Challenge Poverty Week is a chance for us to highlight the injustice of poverty in Scotland, and to celebrate the people and projects that are standing together to challenge it.

 In Yourtown, we are holding an event on [give details of your event, and invite people along.
 Give details of the work that you do in the community, how it helps people, and why it's so important.]